dbmi-bgm/magma/docs/meta-workflow.rst

               "argument_type": "file",

               # Linking fields
+              #   These are optional fields
               #   If no source step is specified,
               #     the argument will be matched to general arguments by source_argument_name
               #     or argument_name if source_argument_name is missing
               #   First will try to match to argument in meta-worfklow-run specific input
               #     if no match is found will try to match to meta-workflow default argument
-              "source_step": "",
-              "source_argument_name": "",
+              "source": "", # step that is source "source_argument_name": "",

               # Input dimension
-              #   These are optional arguments that can be used to change input dimension
+              #   These are optional fields that can be used to change input argument dimension
-              "scatter": 2, # dimension to scatter list arguments if any "gather": 1, # increment for input dimension if previous steps were scattered
+              "scatter": 2, # dimension to scatter list argument if any "gather": 1, # increment for input argument dimension if previous steps were scattered

               # These are optional fields
               #   It is possible to skip these fields or add custom ones
-              "mount": False,
+              "mount": True,
+              "rename": "formula:<parameter_name>",
-              "rename": "formula:<variable_name>", #  formula:<variable_name> can be used to
+                    #  !!! formula:<parameter_name> can be used to
-                                                   #    specify a variable name that need to be matched
+                    #    specify a parameter name that need to be matched
+                    #    to parameter argument in meta-worfklow-run specific input
-                                                   #    and the value replaced for the field
+                    #    and the value replaced !!!
               "unzip": ""
             },